 By following the tips and recommendations above, you can ensure your trip is enjoyable and safe.

-And remember: Common sense is the best travel insurance.
+As elsewhere, common sense is the best travel insurance.

 Further reading: